insomenia/ccshare/README.md

 ## How It Works

 ccshare reads Claude Code session data from:
-1. Current conversation (when no history is available)
-2. Claude's project-specific folders: `~/.claude/projects/{project-path}/`
+1. Claude's project-specific folders: `~/.claude/projects/{project-path}/`
-3. Custom session files or directories you specify
+2. Custom session files or directories you specify with `-s`
+3. Local `.claude-sessions/` folder for archived sessions

 The tool automatically:
 - Detects your project's tech stack by analyzing config files
-- Associates file changes with the prompts that caused them
+- Associates file changes with the prompts that caused them using UUID tracking
+- Shares to ccshare.cc via secure browser form submission
-- Generates clean, readable HTML with syntax highlighting
+- Generates clean, readable HTML reports (when using `--html`)
-- Saves reports in `ccshare-reports/` folder (git-ignored)

-## Output
+## What Gets Shared

-HTML reports include:
+Shared sessions include:
-- **Tech Stack Tags**: Visual tags showing detected technologies
+- **Tech Stack Tags**: Automatically detected languages, frameworks, and tools
-- **Prompts**: User prompts with timestamps and source files
+- **Prompts**: User prompts with timestamps (auto-generated prompts can be excluded)
 - **File Changes**: Syntax-highlighted diffs associated with each prompt
 - **Session Info**: Summary of total prompts, time range, and sources
+- **CLAUDE.md**: Optional project context (you'll be asked)

 ## Local Session Storage